GraphQLGuide/book/text/bg.md

 HTTP is a format for sending messages over the internet.
 It is used on top of two other message formats—IP (which has an *IP address* and routes the message to the right machine) and TCP (which has a port number and resends any messages that are lost in transit).
 An HTTP message adds a *method* (like `GET` or `POST`), a path (like `/graphql`), headers (like the `Bearer` header we use for [authentication](#authentication)), and a body (where GraphQL queries and responses go).

-When we enter a URL like `http://graphql.guide/` into our browser, it goes through these steps:
+When we enter a URL, like `http://graphql.guide/`, into our browser, it goes through these steps:

 - Browser asks DNS server what the IP address of `graphql.guide` is.
 - DNS server responds with `104.27.191.39`.